Monzo: Issued cards

 Monzo initially issued (with partner company Wirecard) a variety of alpha, beta and investor cards to its customers who wanted to be early adopters.
 These were prepaid Mastercards which the user could top-up via bank transfer or via an existing debit card.
 The balance on the card could then be spent via contactless, chip and pin, magnetic stripe or online.
 From early on, Monzo has issued cards in a neon "hot coral" colour - initially intended as a temporary measure during prototyping - but later, a deliberate decision arising from the success of the "eye-catching" design.

 In December 2017, Monzo issued new Debit Mastercard cards to all its existing and new customers as the bank began rolling out current accounts.
 Customers signing up for the current account are issued a Debit Mastercard.

-In October 2020, Monzo issued UK's first World Elite Debit Mastercard to Monzo Premium customers, Monzo said the card is made from a single 16g sheet of steel, weighs 3x more than a traditional plastic card, complete with a precision-engraved logo and a white finish.
-All Monzo Premium metal cards are manufactured in New Jersey, USA.

-Mobile apps

-Monzo has released mobile apps for both iOS and Android phones.
-Payments made with the Monzo cards will trigger push notifications in real-time to phones running the apps, where historical transactions can also be viewed.
-Users can categorise their transactions, freeze the card (if lost), mark company expenses and view an overview of their spending habits.

-Where available, the apps will show a map depicting the location at which the transaction took place, along with the company's logo.
-Transactions will be auto-categorised based on the company involved in the payment, with data accuracy improved via crowd-sourced suggestions.

-On 29 September 2016, Monzo made the Android app publicly available for anyone in the UK to use.
-This was preceded by a private beta in October 2015 with consumers who visited the office in-person to collect a card.

 Developer tools

 Banks in the UK currently offer customers limited or no programmatic access to their financial data.
 Whilst the UK Government is looking into legislation to require existing banks to comply with and adopt standards for secure and open APIs, Monzo has already released a prototype API based on the OAuth standard within a year of the company's founding.

 The company has also hosted four hackathons and previously maintained a "Monzo Developers" Slack channel for developer discussion and support.
 The API allows developers to view transactions and accounts, receive notifications for events via webhooks and create their own items to appear in the app.
 The responses are encoded using JSON which allows for data access in any programming language with JSON support.